from ChaoticFate.com by qew

 It is directly related to a 75 billion dollar bank bailout program for Canada's chartered banks, announced, virtually unnoticed, four days before the October Federal election.

-The bank bailout received close to no media coverage; its budgetary implications were not analyzed
+The bank bailout received close to no media coverage; its budgetary implications were not analyzed.

 In a statement by Prime Minister Harper on October 10, the bank bailout was casually presented as a commitment by the Federal government to purchase an initial $25 billion in "secure" bank mortgages from the Canadian chartered banks.
 The transaction would be implemented through Canada Mortgage and Housing Corp: